 Enter the network name (SSID) manually.
-If you enter the SSID incorrectly, you will be directed to the site survey page.
-Click Scan to display the site survey page or click Next to continue.
+If you enter the SSID incorrectly, you will automatically be brought to the site survey page.
+Click Scan to display the site survey page.
+Click Next to continue.

 Click the Scan button to display a list of wireless networks (site survey).
 Click on the network name (SSID) and click Next.